- Best All Equity All in One ETFs

 - Vanguard FTSE Emerging Markets All Cap Index ETF 7%

 I personally love this all-in-one ETF because I am fortunate enough to still have a relatively long investment horizon, and my pension is sufficient to represent a fixed-income part of my portfolio.
-If you’re appetite for risk is not the same as mine, one of the following ETFs might be a better option.
+If your appetite for risk is not the same as mine, one of the following ETFs might be a better option.

 Best All-in-One Balanced ETF – VBAL (Vanguard Balanced ETF Portfolio)